Limited Liability Company (LLC) Business Insurance

 Other coverage options to consider include:

-Business interruption insurance: This policy covers financial losses if your business is forced to close temporarily due to a fire or extreme weather.
+Business interruption insurance: Also known as business income coverage, this policy covers lost income if your business is forced to close temporarily due to a fire or extreme weather.
 It can often be added to a business owner's policy.

 Hired and non-owned auto insurance: An HNOA policy provides liability protection for an LLC where employees drive their personal vehicles, leased vehicles, or rented vehicles.